99wesley99/GitServer/README.md

 # GitServer
-Attempting some fun with Isomorphic GIT
+Attempting some fun with Isomorphic GIT.

+This is a new line committed.